 Take your money to a better Credit Union and avoid the headaches.

 A member since 1995 w/Credit Score of 815, no late paments and only $1,000 debt.
 I stayed w/this small guy to support it, instead of Mega Banks; however, as other customers and after 45 min in waiting (several times), the FCU was unable to give me a personal loan.
 Also, in the past while trying to solve claims charges, they never get back to me, and $ was not returned (only $30).
 Next step: yes, I'll move with a bigger bank, despite my effort to support the little guys.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Grow Financial Federal Credit Union had $28.08 million in non-current loans and owned real-estate with $219.44 million in equity and loan loss allowances on hand to cover it.
 This gives Grow Financial Federal Credit Union a Texas Ratio of 12.79% which is above average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Grow Financial Federal Credit Union held steady from 13.45% as of December 31, 2012 to 12.79% as of December 31, 2013, resulting in a positive change of 4.90%.This indicates that the balance sheet and financial strength for Grow Financial Federal Credit Union has held steady in recent periods.
+The Texas Ratio for Grow Financial Federal Credit Union experienced no significant changes from 13.45% as of December 31, 2012 to 12.79% as of December 31, 2013, resulting in a positive change of 4.90%.This indicates that the balance sheet and financial strength for Grow Financial Federal Credit Union has had no significant changes in recent periods.

 In the past year, Grow Financial Federal Credit Union has increased its total deposits by $84.54 million, resulting in 5.14% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Grow Financial Federal Credit Union has shown is excellent.